Our strategy is to grow our position in iron ore and to supply premium, high-quality iron ore products.

 Export lump ore is transported via the Sishen-Saldanha Iron Ore Export Channel to Saldanha Port, making Kumba well positioned to supply the high growth Asia-Pacific and Middle East markets and European steel markets.

 In Brazil, we have a 100% interest in the Minas-Rio iron ore project.
 We also hold a 49% shareholding in LLX Minas-Rio, which owns the port of Açu (currently under construction) from which iron ore from the Minas-Rio project will be exported.

 The Minas-Rio iron ore project will include open pit mines and a beneficiation plant in Minas Gerais producing high-grade pellet feed.
 On completion of Phase 1, ore will be transported through a 525 kilometre slurry pipeline to the port of Açu.

 Minas-Rio secured a number of major licences and permits during 2011 and 2012:

 - the offshore and onshore works at the port are on schedule

 - more than 90% of land access has been secured along the 525 km pipeline route

-- over 200 km of pipe has been installed
+- almost 50% of pipe has been laid